dasch-swiss/dsp-tools/docs/cli-commands.md

 ## `excel2json`

-This command creates a JSON project file from a nested folder structure with Excel files.
+This command creates a JSON project definition file from a nested folder structure with Excel files.

 ```
-dsp-tools excel2json data_model_files project.json
+dsp-tools excel2json excelfolder project_definition.json
 ```

 The expected Excel file format and the folder structure are documented [here](./file-formats/excel2json.md).